-The Gamry Instruments ParaCell[TM] was designed for simple, reliable operation.
+The Gamry Instruments ParaCellTM was designed for simple, reliable operation.
 The cell is normally used to run electrochemical tests on flat (conductive) specimens.
 You can also customize the cell for use with other sample types.

-NOTE: A reference electrode is not included in the cell kit.
-Requirements for this electrode vary too much user-to-user to make its inclusion in the standard kit practical.
-Gamry Instruments sells three types of reference electrodes (SCE, Ag/AgCl, and Hg/Hg2SO4) that are suitable for use with your ParaCell kit.
-Your reference electrode should be ordered separately.
+A reference electrode is not included in the cell kit.
+Requirements for this electrode vary too much from user to user to make its inclusion in the standard kit practical.
+Gamry Instruments sells three types of reference electrodes (SCE, Ag|AgCl, and Hg|Hg2SO4) that are suitable for use with your ParaCell kit.
+Order your reference electrode separately.